Premises Liability Law Firm

 For those who have experienced incidents such as these, the resulting injuries can prevent you from living the life you are used to, leading to frustration, fear, and uncertainty about the future.
 It can feel as though you have more questions than answers.
 How will I support my family while I recover?
 What about my job?
 Who is responsible for my medical bills and time away from work?
 Do I need a lawyer to help me?

-The team at Allen & Allen understands that getting your life back to normal after an injury is a difficult task, and that’s why we’re here to help.
+The team of Premises Liability lawyers at Allen & Allen understands that getting your life back to normal after an injury is a difficult task, and that’s why we’re here to help.

 Virginia law governing premises liability cases is complex and can be especially challenging for injured victims.
 A property owner does not guarantee the safety of visitors on his premises and is not automatically required to pay for injuries that occur on the property.
 The victim must be prepared to prove that they were injured due to a hazard on the property that the property owner knew or should have known about.
 Further, the defense often blames the victim for falling, tripping, or slipping and focuses the case on what the victim could have done differently.

-Bringing a case against a property owner requires knowledge that most injured victims do not have – knowledge of what you need to prove and how to defend yourself against allegations that your actions contributed to the incident.
+Bringing a case against a property owner requires knowledge that most injured victims do not have.
+This requires knowledge of what you need to prove and how to defend yourself against allegations that your actions contributed to the incident.
 An experienced attorneys can help determine whether the circumstances of your accident qualify as a viable claim, and that attorney’s assistance can be essential in collecting financial compensation if it does.
 Damages may include reimbursement or compensation for: